Techtonica/curriculum/testing-and-tdd/backend-testing.md

         .catch(error => console.log(error));
 }

-// We want to test that getUser calls github and returns the user describe('Get User tests', () => {
+// We want to test that getUser calls GitHub and returns the user describe('Get User tests', () => {
     it('should get a user by username', () => {
         // prepare the mocked response; this is what we're instructing the